Jeffrey-Chen-Au/chat-system-architecture/docs/architecture.md

 This architecture:

 - separates control plane and data plane
-- keeps identity centralized
+- centralizes identity and routing in Core
-- isolates tenant data
+- isolates tenant data at the project level
+- uses a derived inbox index for efficient querying
+- applies eventual consistency for scalable state management
-- enables cross-company communication
+- enables cross-company communication via a controlled bridge layer
-- supports safe incremental migration
+- supports safe, incremental migration from legacy systems

+👉 Core insight:

+**A global inbox index decouples client experience from underlying multi-project data storage.**

 ---